Place des Martyrs, Brussels: Contemporary (1945–present)

-The Place des Martyrs, including the facades and roofs of the buildings, as well as the Pro Patria Monument, were designated a historic site on 10 June 1963.
+The Place des Martyrs, including the façades and roofs of the buildings, as well as the Pro Patria Monument, received protected status through a royal decree issued on 10 June 1963.
 In 1979–80, the square was partially restored to its original appearance and was repaved.
-On that occasion, the monuments to Jennevel and to the Count of Merode were moved further north and south, respectively.
+On that occasion, the monuments to Jennevel and to the Count de Mérode were moved further north and south, respectively.
 The redevelopment also included the replacement of the flowerbeds with new paving and the installation of bollards, public benches and lampposts.

 In recent years, several cabinet offices of the Flemish Government, including those of the Flemish Minister-President set up residence on the Place des Martyrs.
-In 1998, a theatre; the Théâtre des Martyrs, was inaugurated.
-Today, the square is also home to two bookshops, a youth hostel and a five-star hotel in the buildings at the corner of the Rue Saint-Michel.
+In 1998, a theatre, the Théâtre des Martyrs, was inaugurated.
+Nowadays, the square is also home to two bookshops, a youth hostel and a five-star hotel in the buildings at the corner of the Rue Saint-Michel.
 There is also a masonic temple nearby on the Rue du Persil.

 Layout

 The Place des Martyrs has a sober and severe appearance, characteristic of neoclassical architecture.
 It is modelled after the so-called French royal square, as developed at the end of the 17th century.
 It has a double symmetry, which is best perceived when approaching it from the Rue Saint-Michel.
 It is divided by two axes, one of which passes through the centre of the long sides, from the Rue Saint-Michel to the Rue du Persil, while the other passes through the centre of the pediments of the short sides.

 As is the case for the Place Royale/Koningsplein and the buildings along Brussels Park, the plots of the Place des Martyrs had been encumbered with an architectural servitude testifying to the concern of the authorities to build and preserve a homogeneous ensemble.
-This homogeneity is achieved in particular by requiring the owners to coat and paint the facades in ash grey and the doors and windows in pearl grey.
+This homogeneity is achieved in particular by requiring the owners to coat and paint the façades in ash grey and the doors and windows in pearl grey.

-The layout of the facades is also uniform: the ground floor has partitions, the depth of which is equal to half that of the incisions, which underline the horizontality of the ensemble.
+The layout of the façades is also uniform: the ground floor has partitions, the depth of which is equal to half that of the incisions, which underline the horizontality of the ensemble.
 The windows have arched bays.
 Between the ground floor and the first floor runs a continuous stylobate.
 The ground floor supports pilasters over a floor and a half.
 The whole is surmounted by a frieze with triglyphs and metopes and crowned with an attic.
-The facades have a continuous gable roof.
+The façades have a continuous gable roof.